SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/dbsetup-exe.md

 Create a new database; you will need an Internet connection and valid license information.
 Any existing database on the given data source will be deleted.
 The database will use Unicode string storage unless the server is capable of ANSI only.

-If you are running an international enterprise, unicode is necessary to be able to mix languages between Western Europe, Eastern Europe, and Asia.
+If you are running an international enterprise, Unicode is necessary to be able to mix languages between Western Europe, Eastern Europe, and Asia.

 Some preferences that ServerSetup writes during installation will not be written, for example, E-mail client and client auto-update.

-Load or re-load initial data into an 8.1+ database
+## Load or re-load initial data into an 8.1+ database

 Import or update the basic (initial) data in an existing database.
 You can choose which section to import from the dropdown list, which shows sections defined in your [SoTables.ini][1] file.